epimorphics/lr-landing/README.md

 - There is a workaround to removing the PID lock of the Rails process in the event of the application crashing and not releasing the process.
 - The Rails secret is created here.
-- We have to pass the `APPLICATION_ROOT` and, depending on the ivocation choice also pass in the `API_SERVICE_URL`, so that they are available to the `entrypoint.sh` otherwise the application will throw an error and exit before starting.

-#### Configuration environment variables
+### Configuration environment variables

-We use a number of environment variables to determine the runtime behaviour of the application:
+We can use a number of environment variables to determine the runtime behaviour of the application while developing the codebase locally:

 | name                       | description                                                          | typical value           |
 | -------------------------- | -------------------------------------------------------------------- | ----------------------- |